avoidwork/canada-weather/README.md

-# Environment Canada Alert & Weather Scraper
+# Canada Weather Scraper
-Retrieves data from Environment Canada & writes JSON data to disk, allowing for file watchers to pick up the data.
+Retrieves data from the Government of Canada Open Data Weather API & writes JSON data to disk, allowing for file watchers to pick up the data.

 This scraper will create `alerts.json` & `weather.json` in a target directory asynchronously.

 ## Arguments
-#### city / c (`on-118_e`)
+#### city / c (`Ottawa`)
 Environment Canada city ID, defaults to `Ottawa`.

 #### directory / d (`./data`)